Beacon Fell Virtual Courses (Yellow, Middle, Score) 2024

-Beacon Fell Country Park consists of 110 hectares (271 acres) of woodland, moorland and farmland.
+Beacon Fell Country Park comprises 110 hectares (271 acres) of woodland, moorland and farmland.
 The Beacon Fell summit is 266 metres (873 feet) above sea level and offers spectacular views of the Forest of Bowland and Morecambe Bay.
-On a clear day, it is even possible to see the Isle of Man.
-There is an abundance of wildlife for those who are prepared to be observant.
+On a clear day, seeing the Isle of Man is possible.
+Wildlife is abundant for those who are prepared to be observant.
 Rabbits and hares are frequent and are easily spotted.
 Roe deer are a little more elusive, but patience may well be rewarded!
 Stoats and weasels can be seen running across the road or clambering over the dry stone walls.
 As many as 11 species of dragonflies and damselflies may be seen around the ponds during the summer months.

 The woodland trail